dmitrybarsukov/go-iterators/README.md

-# Library for GO 1.18+ for lazy iterators like LINQ
+# Library for GO 1.18+ for lazy iterators like C# LINQ or java Stream API.